-In June, domestic prices fell due to lower demand and excess in the availability of products.
-In July, domestic prices fell due to lower upstream energy costs, lower import offers, a rise in inventory levels, and muted buying sentiment.
+In August, domestic prices fell due to lower upstream energy costs, lower import offers, a rise in inventory levels, and muted buying sentiment.
 In September, prices slightly increased due to higher energy prices adding to the cost pressure in the market.
 In October, domestic prices rose in response to stronger upstream propylene and active buying interest across several key markets, coupled with a rise in oil prices.
 In October, international prices decreased on the back of a low rate of consumption from the construction sector, and a pile-up of inventories with suppliers.
 In November, domestic and international prices fell due to a decrease in crude oil prices.
-In December, domestic prices decreased due to an increase in supply as a result of lower exports, coupled with a slump in demand caused by fears of a recession.
+In December, prices decreased due to an increase in supply as a result of lower exports, coupled with a slump in demand caused by fears of a recession.
+International prices remained relatively stable.
+In January, prices increased due to a significant increase in Prices for feedstock Polymer-Grade Propylene (PGP) in North America.
+In February, prices increased as propylene and crude oil prices increased.